Cuddling can help fight the common cold

 Though the study didn’t look at specific types of hugs, a tight hug from a loved one might be more beneficial than a quick cuddle from a colleague.
 Here are more reasons to seek out a squeeze:

-Research from the University of North Carolina shows that all human contact—from hand holding to hugging—lowers your heart rate.
-Several studies show hugs lower blood pressure.
+- Research from the University of North Carolina shows that all human contact—from hand holding to hugging—lowers your heart rate.
+Several studies show a hug can lower blood pressure.